markelog/dott/readme.md

 $ npm install && npm run build && npm link
 ```

-And now execute:
+And now execute help to see what you can do with it:

 ```bash
 $ dott --help
 ```

-to see what you can do with it, like (be aware that program will start in execution mode):
+Be aware that usually program will start in execution mode.
+Like:

 ```bash
 $ dott